capcom6/android-sms-gateway/README.md

 - [ ] Add functionality to modify user credentials.
 - [ ] Introduce option to adjust the local server port.
-- [x] Send notifications to an external server when the status of a message changes.
 - [ ] Incorporate scheduling capabilities for dispatching messages at specific times.
 - [ ] Implement region-based restrictions to prevent international SMS.
 - [ ] Provide an API endpoint to retrieve the list of available SIM cards on the device.
-- [x] Include detailed error messages in responses and logs.

 See the [open issues](https://github.com/capcom6/android-sms-gateway/issues) for a full list of proposed features (and known issues).